Upcoming events

 *Beautiful Day flying Moths: Police Car Moth (*Gnophaela vermiculata*), Ctenucha Moth (Ctenucha virginica), and Red Lichen Moth (Lycomorpha fulgens)

-*Interesting Flies: Robber Fly, Orange Tachinid Fly and Yellow-belted Tachinid Fly
+*Interesting Flies: Robber Fly, Orange Tachinid Fly and Yellow-belted Tachinid Fly.

 Wear sturdy footwear and dress in layers.
 We will not be hiking long distances, but the footing can be poor and we will be at high elevations.
 As always, bring a wide-brimmed hat, water, and lunch.
 We are into the start of the monsoon season, so be prepared for this.
 If the clouds and rain come early, we may have to eat lunch in the car.
+A $5 donation per person to benefit CAzBA will be appreciated.

 read more »